Fruit Tree

 Imagine,

 It was ivy.
-So beautiful it’s rapid growth and simple maintenance, but suffocating every living thing around it, it isn’t the ivy’s fault it's nature is invasive.
+So rapid its growth and simple maintenance, but suffocating every thing around it, it isn’t the ivy’s fault it's nature is invasive.

 What I’m trying to say is, I’ve planted this fruit tree and years from now when it’s leaves are big and its fruit is ripe and round, I hope you remember what it bears for you, what I planted not for now, but for later, when you look back and remember, I was here and so were you, and we will always be sustained by this fruit tree so long as we don’t suffocate it.